comic-xr/CoMIC/use_cases/health/assitive_living/Therapeutic_Chatbot_for_Senior_Well_Being/README.md

 # README: Therapeutic Chatbot for Senior Well-being

-This is the final project for the course CS692 under the guidance of Professor Bo Han and TA Ruizhi Cheng
+This is the final project for the course CS692 under the guidance of Professor Bo Han and TA Ruizhi Cheng.

 ## 1. Project Overview